mezgoodle/PasswordManager/README.md

 ## Motivation :exclamation:

 When I was developing [Telegramia](https://github.com/mezidia/telegramia), I've used these templates: [aiogram-bot-template](https://github.com/Latand/aiogram-bot-template) and [tgbot_template](https://github.com/Latand/tgbot_template) for creating bots.
-And I have many probles with them.
+And I have many problems with them.
 So I decided to create my own template.

 ## Diagram

-Here you can understand how template works and what is imported from where.
+Here you can understand how the template works and what is imported from where.

 ```mermaid
 classDiagram